nikmedoed/easy-video-compress/README.md

 ## Usage

+### GUI Mode

+Run the script without arguments (or with `--gui`) to open a Qt interface for drag-and-drop compression.

 ### 1. CRF-Based Mode (Default)

 Compress one or more videos or folders of videos using a CRF factor: